-Fuel Surcharge/Rebate

-Determining TANS Fuel Surcharge/Rebate
+Fuel Surcharge/Rebate Determining TANS Fuel Surcharge/Rebate

 - 1. A baseline price of \$1.00 per litre for diesel fuel has been established. - 2.
-Each month an average diesel fuel price is determined by NSTIR for the Province. - 3.
-The Nova Scotia Utility and Review Board posts weekly high and low prices for each of the six zones in Nova Scotia in cents per liter. - 4.
+Each month an average diesel fuel price is determined by DPW for the Province. - 3.
+The Nova Scotia Utility and Review Board posts weekly high and low prices for self-service each of the six zones in Nova Scotia in cents per liter. - 4.
 Prices for ultra-low sulfur diesel (self-service) from the last Friday of each month are averaged for each zone and then an average Provincial price is calculated. - 5.
 The baseline price (expressed in cents) is subtracted from the calculated average price in cents.
 The remainder is equal to the percentage increase in fuel prices relative to the baseline price. - 6.
 This percentage change is then compared to values in a table established in March 2009.
 Fuel Surcharges from 0% to 22% have been established for percentage changes up to 55%. - 7.
-Once established the Fuel Surcharge is posted to NSTIR internet site.
+Once established the Fuel Surcharge is posted on the DPW internet site.
 The Fuel Surcharge is in effect for the upcoming month. - 8.
 Diesel fuel prices lower than \$1.00 per litre could result in a Rebate to the Province. - 9.
-Fuel Surcharges are paid by NSTIR at the end of the Contract (line item: 99.00.06 TANS Diesel Fuel Surcharge/Rebate 80/20) - 10.
+Fuel Surcharges are paid by DPW at the end of the Contract (line item: 99.00.06 TANS Diesel Fuel Surcharge/Rebate 80/20) - 10.
 Contractor to submit documents to PE showing costs associated with applying the Fuel Surcharge (or recovered from Rebate).
 Contractor's documents shall show the dollar value of the work TANS trucks have earned (or recovered). - 11.
 PE will check and verify documents. - 12.
 Both TANS and Contractor trucks may claim the Fuel Surcharge, or have the Rebate applied when hauling by the cubic metre-km or the tonne-km.
 However, when hauling by the hourly rate, only TANS Dispatch trucks are eligible for the Fuel Surcharge/Rebate.
 Contractor's trucks, or TANS trucks designated as Contractor trucks are not eligible for the Fuel Surcharge when hauling on an hourly basis.
-Add the Surcharge (+) or Rebate (-) dollar values to get the overall value to the Contractor to either recover costs associated with applying the Surcharge or reimburse NSTIR for the Rebate. - 13.
-On the progress or final estimate enter the net value (+ or ) as a lump sum dollar value to the line item "99.00.06 TANS Diesel Fuel Surcharge/Rebate 80/20)". - 14.
-HST is not applied to the total. - 15.
-Retain all the records in the item contract file.

-NOTE: Rebate will not be collected by NSTIR until further notice
+Add the Surcharge (+) or Rebate (-) dollar values to get the overall value to the Contractor to either recover costs associated with applying the Surcharge or reimburse DPW for the Rebate. - 13.
+TANS dispatched trucks are entitled to the fuel surcharge when paid on an hourly basis and it does not matter what is in the back of the truck.
+Therefore, effective April 1, 2022, the Contractor is entitled to a rebate of any fuel surcharge paid to a TANS truck for Mobilization, Clean Up, Rough grading, Asphalt / Shoulder gravel, provided the truck is a TANS truck (not a TANS truck designated as a contractor's truck), and the Contractor can provide proof that it was dispatched by TANS. - 14.
+On the progress or final estimate enter the net value (+ or -) as a lump sum dollar value to the line item "99.00.06 TANS Diesel Fuel Surcharge/Rebate 80/20)". - 15.
+HST is not applied to the total. - 16.
+Retain all the records in the item contract file. - 17.
+NOTE: Rebate will not be collected by DPW until further notice